SuperOfficeDocs/superoffice-docs/docs/email/mailkit.md

 On by default on 8.1

-1. Open the web.config file for your site
+1. Open the *web.config* file for your site.
 2. Replace the value for Mail Reader and Sender to "MailKit".
-3. Save the file web.config file
+3. Save *web.config*.
-4. Recycle the application pool
+4. Recycle the application pool.

 ![x][img1]